SebastianPost96/rx-boilerstate/README.md

 ### Optimizing Change Detection

-By default, Selectors will emit a change if their result changes using the cost-efficient `===` operator.
-So if your mapping function returns an object or array that was created inside the function, for example using `filter`, the Selector will emit an update and trigger the change detection of both Angular and derived Selectors.
+By default, Selectors will emit a change if their result changes, using the cost-efficient `===` operator.
+If your mapping function returns an object or array that was created inside the function, for example using `filter`, the Selector will emit an update even if the content of the result remains the same.
+This will trigger change detection of both Angular and derived Selectors.

 To circumvent this, you can call a Selector's `defineChange` function.
 This will return a new Selector instance with its default change detection overwritten by a custom definition.